-- Junior scientists without permanent employment and affiliated to Wageningen UR
+- Junior scientists without permanent employment and affiliated to WUR

-- Researchers at Wageningen UR from developing countries with limited financial support
+- Researchers at WUR from developing countries with limited financial support

 Ir.
 Soutrik Basu was given the opportunity to present his paper at the International Conference on Innovations in Extension and Advisory Services in Nairobi, Kenya, held from 15-18 November 2011.
 Soutrik is a PhD Researcher Critical Technology at Wageningen UR.

 “I had the opportunity to present my paper during the international conference on Innovations in Extension and Advisory Services in Nairobi, Kenya in November 2011.
 I felt a great sense of recognition for my work by being able to share my research at this international platform.
 During the conference, I was also able to meet excellent scientists, researchers, policymakers, journalists and NGO-staff who were working on similar themes.
 These meetings made a strong impression on me.

 It was an interesting experience to share my presentation; while people posed critical questions they also showed signs of appreciation.
 This motivated me to conduct my research even better in the future.
 Finally, I visited different Kenyan villages which gave the whole experience an extra dimension.